 The core feature of Amazon Prime is delivery.
 You’ll get unlimited one-day delivery at no extra cost for millions of eligible items.
 Some addresses are available with same-day delivery, and better yet there’s also Prime Now, which promises delivery within two hours or less.

-Amazon occasionally offers a promotional £1 discount to thank customers who chose the no-rush delivery.
+Amazon also offers a promotional £1 discount to thank customers who chose the no-rush delivery.

 Prime Early Access